 Spiderman and Batman are both soaring into movie theatres this summer.
 They’re buff, tough and ready to kick some serious butt – but doesn’t saving the planet have them starving?
-Arizona-based dierttian Karen Graham breaks down how much food one day in their super lifestyles would require.
-The short answer is: a lot.
+Arizona-based dietitian Karen Graham breaks down how much food one day in their super lifestyles would require.
+The short answer is a lot.

 Spider-Man (aka Peter Parker)

 To lift up to 10 tons: Peter requires lots and lots of protein to maintain his Spidey strength.
 12 eggs, 3 turkey legs, 3 salmon fillets and 7 breasts a day.